h-fares/git-cheat-sheet/README.md

 # git-cheat-sheet

-## What is the version controll system(VCS)?
+## What is the version control system(VCS)?
-The version controll system allows the developer to make many versions of there application, they can save every step of there work in a version so they can go back to any step they want and get it again.
+The version control system allows the developer to make many versions of there application, they can save every step of there work in a version so they can go back to any step they want and get it again.

 This system helps the developers to save there works and and make them sure that whatever the changes are, they can go back to the last step and get the last version.